BETTER! vs OpenText

 Honest Take

-OpenText has been in this business for a long time.
-For organizations where those factors outweigh cost and complexity, it can be the right fit.
-If you are paying half a million dollars for a DAM that takes six months to deploy, there is a BETTER! option.
+OpenText has been in this business for a long time, and its enterprise depth is real.
+For organizations where those factors outweigh everything else, it can be the right fit.
+But if you want a DAM where intelligence is the foundation, not an add-on, where agents do the tactical work and your team owns everything, there is a BETTER! option.

 Is It Time?